tarantool/cartridge-cli/doc/replicasets.rst

   (defaults to ./instances.yml or "cfg" in .cartridge.yml)

 -------------------------------------------------------------------------------
-How does it work?
+How it works
 -------------------------------------------------------------------------------

 Replicasets are configured via instance console sockets placed in the run directory using Cartridge Lua API.
-All topology instances should be described in ``instances.yml`` file (see ``--cfg``).
+All topology instances should be described in the ``instances.yml`` file (see ``--cfg``).

 First, all running instances mentioned in ``instances.yml`` are connected to membership.
-It's required to check if there are some instances that are already joined to cluster.
+It's required to check if there are any instances that are already joined to cluster.
-One of these instances are used to perform operations with cluster.
+One of these instances is used to perform operations with cluster.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Join